-Located on 36 acres of beautiful land in Swansea, Camp Weetamoe features state-of-the-art sports fields, an Adventure Course, and a 20-foot tall inflatable water slide.
-Campers will spend each day rotating through a number of activities, including sports, arts and crafts, high and low ropes elements, archery, science experiments, and everything else Stoico/FIRSTFED YMCA has to offer.
+Located on 36 acres of beautiful land in Swansea, Camp Weetamoe features state-of-the-art sports fields, an Adventure Course, and a splash pad.
+Campers will spend each day rotating through a number of activities, including sports, arts and crafts, high and low ropes elements, archery, and everything else Stoico/FIRSTFED YMCA has to offer.

 Summer is a time of exploration, skill development, and learning at Camp Weetamoe.
 Our dedicated and enthusiastic staff can’t wait to see you at camp this summer!